Working with XPaths

 Exclude Content XPaths pointing to the content blocks that should be ignored by the crawler.
 One XPath per line.
 Leave empty if everything should be indexed.

-Search Snippet XPath pointing to the content that you want to display in the search results.
+Search Snippet XPath (is located under Search Settings -> Search Snippet -> Use content behind search snippet XPath) pointing to the content that you want to display in the search results.
 By default, we show the content around the terms matching the search query.

 Another common strategy would be using your page meta descriptions instead.
 That's why

 //meta[@name="description"]/@contentis pre-filled for you.
 To start showing meta descriptions in your search snippets, go to Search Settings and change the Search Snippet Source.

 Here you can find even more information about Xpath: https://www.w3schools.com/xml/xpath_intro.asp